 Evolution: Frequently Asked Questions.
 From the 3-part 2009 Becoming Human series on NOVA (which you can watch online at PBS.org).
 FAQ examples: Are evolution and “survival of the fittest” the same thing?
 If humans evolved from apes then why are there still apes?
 Does evolution prove there is no God?

 A Primer on Science, Religion, Evolution and Creationism.
 An article from The Human Origins Initiative of the Smithsonian’s National Museum of Natural History.
 (Also the source of the Human Family Tree above.)

-Human Evolution Timeline.
-With a common lifespan under 100 years, it is very difficult for humans to understand a timeline that spans billions of years.
+Human Evolution Timeline (archived page).
+With a common lifespan under 100 years, it is very difficult for humans to conceptualize a timeline over billions of years.
 This plain chart does a good job breaking down the evolution of life, from single-celled organisms 3.5 billion years ago to the much more recent 6 million years of human ancestry.

 Evolution.
 An incredibly detailed Flash-based timeline by John Kyrk, biologist and artist.
 Really gives you a sense of the scale of billions of years and the diversity of life.